 The organization of this paper is as follows.
-Section II describes issues in dependable remote management using the management VM.
-Section III proposes FBCrypt for protecting sensitive information in dependable remote management and Section IV explains the implementation details in Xen.
-Section V shows our experimental results.
-Section VI describes related work and Section VII concludes this paper.
+Section 2 describes issues in out-of-band remote management using the management VM.
+Section 3 proposes FBCrypt for protecting sensitive information in out-of-band remote management and Section 4 explains the implementation details in Xen.
+Section 5 shows our experimental results.
+Section 6 describes related work and Section 7 concludes this paper.